 When we began cruising, we had virtually free health insurance provided as part of Dave’s retirement package.
 When the company filed for bankruptcy several years later, we switched to paying for our own through a retiree’s group . . . and then after a few years, that went away also.
 Now we are on our own.
 I tell this story in case you are counting on health insurance from a former employer . . . it can go away in the blink of an eye and, if so, can change your budget dramatically.

-Between Dave’s Medicare supplement, prescription coverage, my Blue Cross coverage (Blue Cross is good for cruisers as it has a nationwide network that includes US territories) and medical evacuation coverage, we pay almost $900 a month for health insurance . . . and have a reserve set aside since my coverage has a very high deductible.
+Between Dave’s Medicare premium, the Medicare supplement, prescription coverage, my Blue Cross coverage (Blue Cross is good for cruisers as it has a nationwide network that includes US territories) and medical evacuation coverage, we pay almost $900 a month for health insurance (2020 update: now almost exactly $1500 a month) . . . and have a reserve set aside since my coverage has a very high deductible.

 The US health insurance landscape seems to be constantly in flux, and I don’t want to get into a political debate here.
 We have always chosen to maintain our US insurance even when cruising outside the US as we know that if any serious medical condition were to arise, we’d want to return to the US.
 Yes, we could get good treatment elsewhere but this is where we have our family and friends and where we would want to be.
 Your decision may be different but health care costs have to be considered and planned for.